Sales Performance Analysis: Get Total Insights

-Prospecting lists are generated either by the marketing team, purchased by external vendors or sourced from events attended, etc. These lists contain rows of prequalified contacts that allow companies to generate new businesses to feed into their sales pipelines.
+Prospecting lists are generated either by the marketing team, purchased by external vendors or sourced from events attended.
+These lists contain rows of prequalified contacts allowing companies to generate new businesses that feeds into their sales pipelines.
 However, for this to run successfully, they need a viable way to track the quality of their lists and the effectiveness of their sales reps' efforts in terms of how many prospects were converted and how many were won.

 Having exact numbers allow you to identify which source and which list is most qualified, how good your outbound salespeople are at qualifying leads, and who are your best closers in order to continuously improve and iterate on the best process.

 You can also track other necessary components like how many calls your qualifying team needs to turn a suspect into a lead and whether qualified leads generate money.

 Forecasting revenue is an essential aspect of any business.
 Having an overall look at the sales pipeline by closing date means you can see which leads are won, leads in the process, and when certain deals should close.

 The Forecast report tells you how much money your organization should be generating and by who.
 You can see the active leads and the expected incoming revenue for the next months.